 Wood is almost always burned to create energy, but the options for sourcing and burning wood vary depending on whether you will be using the energy for industry or in schools or other commercial buildings.

-Feasibility study grants
+Feasibility study support

 Funding is available for businesses considering energy efficient or renewable projects.